View Rudolph Fleischmann's Notice on baltimoresun.com and share memories

 |

-Born in Bayreuth, Germany, Rudy was 11 years old when he left Germany for the United States on April 29, 1940.
+Born in Bayreuth Germany, Rudy was 11 years old when he left Germany for America on April 29, 1940.
 He was accompanied by his sister and parents, who boarded the S.S.
-Washington, one of the last boats permitted to leave Germany.
-Rudy and his family settled in Baltimore, Maryland, where he lived for the past 80 years and remained until his death.
-During his career in sales, Rudy worked as a manufacturers' representative of children's clothing.
+Washington, one of the last boats to leave Germany.
+Once they arrived in America, they settled in Baltimore to be with other family members who had escaped.
+Rudy was a holocaust survivor, he left behind many family members who were unable to leave Germany who died in concentration camps.
+Only knowing a few words of English, Rudy quickly learned the language as he assimilated to school and a brand-new environment in Baltimore.
+Not terribly fond of school, Rudy was very engaged in the jobs he held as a young boy.
+From the age of 12, he sold magazines and cigarettes door to door and worked in a grocery store to make money for his family.
+Like his father, Rudy was an incredibly hard working, intelligent, and motivated man.
+For over 50 years, Rudy worked as a manufacturers' representative of children's clothing.

-Throughout his life, Rudy's priority was his relationship with family and friends.
-He cherished everyone around him and he considered everyone special.
-Rudy will be missed and forever loved by all those who were fortunate enough to be part of his life.
+When Rudy wasn't working, he loved playing cards, bowling, and watching the Orioles.
+He also adored animals and over the years, donated money to various animal charities.
+But more important than anything else in Rudy's life was his relationships with his family and friends.
+He truly cherished people.
+His clients and business associates were like family to him and he enjoyed hosting weekly card games with his friends for many years.
+Rudy was an exceptionally loving husband, father, son, brother, and grandfather.
+He always made it clear that his whole world revolved around his family.
+Extremely proud of his children, he would glow when they were around and made sure to regularly tell them how loved they were.
+Rudy will be missed by all those who knew and loved him.

 Funeral services and interment are private.
-Please check Sol Levinson website for shiva updates.
+Please omit flowers.
+Contributions in his memory may be sent to U.S. Holocaust Memorial Museum, 100 Raoul Wallenberg Place S.W., Washington, DC 20024 or Maryland Food Bank, PO Box 17369, Baltimore, MD 21297.

 Published in Baltimore Sun from Apr.
 21 to Apr.
 22, 2020